John Oliver Exposes Right-Wing Lies About Paul Pelosi Attack

 “Wow.
 I’m honestly surprised anything seems clear to a man with resting concussion face.
 He honestly looks like he’s studying a full-body mirror desperately trying to find his penis,” cracked Oliver, adding, “It’s now to the point where any crime mentioned on Fox News gets linked to bail reform, whether it’s relevant or not.”

-Yes, this included the recent incident wherein Nancy Pelosi’s 82-year-old husband, Paul, was reportedly attacked by a man with a hammer—who was not out on bail.
+Yes, this included recent hammer attack on Nancy Pelosi’s 82-year-old husband, Paul, allegedly by a man who was not out on bail.

-“When you let dangerous criminals out on the streets with bail and not put them in prison, you’re just asking for this sort of incident to happen,” said Michael McCaul, a Republican congressman from Texas, on Fox News.
+“When you let dangerous criminals out on the streets with bail and not put them in prison, you’re just asking for this sort of incident to happen,” said Rep. Michael McCaul (R-TX) on Fox News.

 “Now, he’s wrong about a few things there.
 Again, the suspect was not out on bail.
 Also, no one gets bailed out of prison—that’s where convicted people go,” offered Oliver.
-(Elon Musk went a step further when it came to spreading Pelosi-related conspiracy theories.)
+(Elon Musk went a step further to spread Pelosi-related conspiracy theories.)

 Oliver pointed out that approximately two-thirds of the people being held in locally run jails in the U.S. have not been convicted of a crime and are there simply because they couldn’t afford bail.